-- AB Equipment Limited (ABE), supplying a wide range of heavy mobile equipment to the forestry, infrastructure, construction and manufacturing industries throughout New Zealand; and - Speirs Finance Group Limited, including Speirs Finance Limited providing funding of heavy and light commercial vehicles, cars and other mobile equipment, and Yoogo Limited providing vehicle leasing facilities.
+- AB Equipment Limited (ABE), supplying a wide range of heavy mobile equipment to the forestry, infrastructure, construction and manufacturing industries throughout New Zealand; and - Speirs Finance Group Limited provides funding exclusively to business and commercial borrowers.
+Speirs Finance Limited funds heavy and light commercial vehicles, cars and other mobile equipment, while Yoogo Limited provides vehicle leasing facilities.

-Shareholders who are interested can find more details of the activities of these businesses on their respective web sites.
+Full details of these activities are available on their respective web sites.

-Fellow EL&F shareholders are three independent large private equity firms.
+Our partner shareholders in EL&F are three independent large private equity firms.
 Your directors have confidence that, although the Group's percentage shareholding in EL&F is small, its value to Speirs Group Limited is significant and will continue to be enhanced and realised over time.